 With our crate in place we can set up our lambda code for the Netlify Function.
-We'll need tokio
+We'll need tokio, serde_json, and lambda_runtime.
+We can use -p to add crates to our pokemon-api package.

 cargo add -p pokemon-api tokio lambda_runtime http aws_lambda_events

-is an async runtime and we need it because the function signature we'll be working with from lambda_runtime
+tokio is an async runtime and we need it because the function signature we'll be working with from lambda_runtime is async.

 use aws_lambda_events::{